Northern Ireland Retail Movement Scheme (NIRMS): how the scheme works

-Moving goods under the NIRMS means businesses will:
+Moving goods under the NIRMS means businesses:

-• Avoid extensive and costly certification and assurance processes
+- Avoid extensive and costly certification and assurance processes

-• Be able to move products that meet UK public health, organics and fisheries rules
+- Are able to move products that meet UK public health, organics and fisheries rules

 Eligible goods include Great Britain origin products, Northern Ireland products processed in Great Britain, and EU origin products and those goods on the Rest of World approved list.